 Ships (or agents acting on their behalf) using ABP facilities must advise ABP up to 24 hours in advance of arrival on the amount of waste they intend to land by logging onto www.abpnotify.co.uk.
-Notification is a legal requirement and ABP is obliged to report vessels that do not complete the form to the Maritime and Coastguard Agency (MCA).
+Notification is a legal requirement and ABP is obliged to report vessels that do not comply with the requirement to notify and / or offload waste to the Maritime and Coastguard Agency (MCA).
 Unless granted an MCA exemption certificate or able to demonstrate that they have sufficient on-board storage space for wastes, vessels must unload all their waste when in port.
 Up to 4m3 per ship can be landed and 1.1m3 of ICW at ABP managed berths.
 If the quantity of waste to be landed exceeds these figures, ships must arrange disposal of the extra waste with a licensed waste contractor.

 International Catering Waste – New Requirements

 Following our departure from the European Union, Defra has issued revised guidance for the landing and management of ships’ waste within the UK.
-International Catering Waste Definition International Catering Waste (ICW) includes all food waste from planes, vehicles or ships travelling internationally and within EU territory.
+International Catering Waste (ICW) includes all food waste from planes, vehicles or ships travelling internationally and within EU territory.
 The responsibility for identifying and disposing of ICW lies with either: